gharveymn/small_vector/docs/README.md

-# small_vector
+# gch::small_vector

-An implementation of small_vector (a vector with a small buffer optimization).
-No dependencies.
-That was my main gripe with `boost::container::small_vector` and `llvm::SmallVector`.
+This is a vector container implementation with a small buffer optimization.
+It doesn't have any dependencies unlike the `boost::container::small_vector` and `llvm::SmallVector` implementations and may be used as a drop-in header (along with the license).

 Performance is about on par with `boost::container::small_vector` from the small amount of testing I've done so far.
 This implementation also tries to mimic `std::vector` as much as